Nutrition Services Division Management Bulletin

 Reference: U.S. Department of Agriculture, Food and Nutrition Service Policy Number: FD-121 National School Lunch Program, Donated Foods Possibly Containing Lean Finely Textured Beef

-This Management Bulletin (MB) provides direction to Recipient Agencies (RAs) on the reallocation or transfer of inventories of Lean Finely Textured (LFT) beef as outlined in the U.S. Department of Agriculture (USDA) Policy Memo FD-121.
+This Management Bulletin (MB) provides direction to Recipient Agencies (RA) on the reallocation or transfer of inventories of Lean Finely Textured (LFT) beef as outlined in the U.S. Department of Agriculture (USDA) Policy Memo FD-121.

 The USDA considers donated foods that contain LFT beef to be safe and nutritious.
 LFT beef is derived from a process that separates beef from trimmings to reduce the overall fat content.